pSharpX/monorepo-commons/controlplane/README.md

 spring.datasource.driver-class-name=org.postgresql.Driver
 ```

-Do not upload the local version of the application.properties to the repository.
-Add to .gitignore file.

 ## 2. Configure Cache
 Install docker and from docker hub pull one of the following supported cache tools: